(523731) 2014 OK394: Classification and orbit

-orbits the Sun at an average distance of 42.33 AU once every 275 years.
-Its orbit has an eccentricity of 0.16 and an inclination of 4° with respect to the ecliptic plane.
-Over the course of its orbit, its distance from the Sun ranges from 35.4 AU at perihelion to 49.3 AU at aphelion. is in a 3:5 mean-motion orbital resonance with Neptune; for every three orbits it makes, Neptune orbits five times.
-Its orbit has a minimum orbit intersection distance approximately 5.6 AU from Neptune's orbital path.
+orbits the Sun with an average distance (semi-major axis) of 42.6 astronomical units (AU) and an orbital period of 278 years.
+It is located in the Kuiper belt, a region of the Solar System beyond Neptune where many other icy minor planets are found. 's orbit has an eccentricity of 0.17 and an inclination of 4° with respect to the ecliptic plane.
+Over the course of its orbit, its distance from the Sun ranges from 35.5 AU at perihelion to 49.7 AU at aphelion. is in a 3:5 mean-motion orbital resonance with Neptune, meaning it completes three orbits every time Neptune completes five.
+Its orbit has a minimum orbit intersection distance approximately 5.8 AU from Neptune's orbital path.

-Numbering and naming
+Physical characteristics

-was numbered by the Minor Planet Center on 25 September 2018 and received the number in the minor planet catalog.
-The alternate provisional designation was given by the Minor Planet Center on 27 January 2021 after the two objects were linked.
-As of 2025, it has not been named.
+Little is known about 's physical characteristics.
+Johnston's Archive estimates a diameter of 217 km assuming a geometric albedo of 0.126, whereas Michael E. Brown estimates a diameter of 160 km for an assumed albedo of 0.20.
+A 2024 study led by Audrey Thirouin and Scott Sheppard found that exhibits little variability in brightness over four hours of observations, with a light curve amplitude of roughly 0.05 magnitude.